suyasha0/steady-day/README.md

 (___TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed_)

-* (5 points) Integrate user authentication - Passport
+* (5 + 1 points) Integrate user authentication - Passport
     * Passport is
-* (2 points) Use a CSS framework throughout your site, use a reasonable of customization of the framework - Bootstrap
+    * (+1)I'm going to use implement signup and registration as well as FB Connect
 * (2 points) chartist.js
     * I'm going to use chartist.js to create a pie chart

-9 points total out of 8 required points
+8 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)